Oct 10: Hemorrhage an Ablution of HOPE

 The corner of 22nd and Bartlett, the site of this outdoor performance, is where 2588 Mission Street once stood, but now there is nothing but an empty lot.
 It is the site of the 2015 arson fire that took one life and displaced some 60 residents, the majority of whom were low income Latinx immigrants, as well as several local businesses that served the neighborhood.
 The lot has stood empty for 5 years as the community and the landlord are fighting over what will be built in its place.
 Will it be more luxury condos or 100%affordable housing?
 Join us to insist that the answer be the latter.

-Hemorrhage: An ablution of HOPE is presented as part of Dance Mission’s HOME series and funded in part by the California Arts Council.
+Hemorrhage: An ablution of HOPE is presented as part of Dance Mission’s HOME series and funded in part by the California Arts Council and Grants for the Arts.